rakesh-choudhury/COVID-19/README.md

 ![screenshot](URL.png)
 * Copy and paste URL into any browser to see the page.</br></br>
 ## Heroku app
-Or Check it out in [Heroku app](https://covid19-rakesh.herokuapp.com/)
+Check out this application in [Heroku app](https://covid19-rakesh.herokuapp.com/)
 ![screenrec](output.gif)